Moonis Elahi: 2023–present: Pakistan Tehreek-e-Insaf

 In February 2023, Moonis left PML (Q) and joined the Pakistan Tehreek-e-Insaf (PTI) along with his father Chaudhry Pervaiz Elahi and other PML (Q) members due to political rifts with the president of PML (Q), Chaudhry Shujaat Hussain.

 In July 2023, in his absence from the country since December 2022, a murder case was lodged against Moonis Elahi with Mangowal police station, Gujrat.
 In September 2023, the Mangowal Area Magistrate issued Elahi's arrest warrants and proclamation orders.
 In 2024, after turning down the first application against these orders the Gujrat District and Sessions Judge deciding on a review application remanded the appeal to the Mangowal Area Magistrate for decision.
 In January 2025, the Mangowal Area Magistrate cancelled Elahi's arrest warrants and proclamation orders when the complainant and witnesses stated in their written affidavits that Elahi had no connection to the case and they had never accused him.

 In March 2024, the Lahore High Court (LHC) permitted Moonis Elahi to participate in the by-elections.
 This decision followed an earlier ruling by an appellate tribunal of the Lahore High Court, which had denied the nomination papers of PTI leaders for the general elections.
 He lost the election of PP-158 Lahore-XIV to a PML-N candidate.

+In November 2025, due to lack of evidence Interpol rejected the Government of Pakistan's request to extradite Moonis Elahi from Spain and officially closed the case against him.
+This decision came after two years of multiple Red Notice requests by the Federal Investigation Agency, National Accountability Bureau, Anti-Corruption Establishment, and Punjab Police to Interpol in politically motivated cases filed against Moonis Elahi.

 Moonis is the founder of PML Build Kalabagh Dam Movement and advocates for the development of Kalabagh Dam.
 Moonis is also credited with Chaudhry Pervaiz Elahi for the upgrade of their hometown Gujrat from district to division level status.